citp/privacy-policy-historical/p/pl/pld/pldthome.com.md

-## What your choices are
+### What your choices are

 You are afforded certain rights in relation to your personal data under the Data Privacy Act.
 We would like to ensure that we have your consent to continue to collect, use, and disclose your personal information for the purposes that we have identified.
 At the same time, we want you to know that you do have choices and can object or withdraw your consent and/or edit your consent preferences at any time:

 If you wish to have access to your personal information in our records; or you think that such personal information we have of you is incomplete, not up-to-date, or otherwise inaccurate, you may get in touch with the PLDT Group Data Privacy Officer through the contact details provided below.
 In some instances, we may request for supporting documents or proof before we effect any requested changes to your personal information.

   **PLDT Group Data Privacy Office;**
 Ramon Cojuangco Building, Makati Avenue, Makati City 1200 Philippines
 E-mail: dpo@pldt.com.ph

 **PLDT Home Data Privacy Officer**
 Ramon Cojuangco Building, Makati Avenue, Makati City 1200 Philippines
 homedpo@pldt.com.ph

-## What happens when there are changes in our Policy
+### What happens when there are changes in our Policy

 From time to time, we may update our privacy policy and practices to comply with changes in the laws, rules, and regulations, to comply with government and regulatory requirements, to adapt to new technologies and protocols, to align with industry practices, or for other legitimate purposes.

 You will always be provided notice if these changes are significant and, if we are required by law, we will ensure to obtain your updated consent.

-## Data Privacy Notice

- As a condition for use of the service, you permit PLDT Home and its subsidiaries, affiliates, and subcontractors to process and/or disclose personal data, including data that may be classified as personal information and/or sensitive personal information under the Data Privacy Act of 2012, to agents, subsidiaries, affiliates, partners, and other third parties, in order to undertake activities that may include, among others:

-  1. Conducting analysis for purposes of research and marketing initiatives, including the generation of anonymized or non-personally identifiable location and mobility data to show footfall, location patterns, crowd density, and other information that may be relevant for marketing purposes;

-  2. Managing your account, providing customer care activities, monitoring the quality and security of the network, training our staff, and providing the services to you in a timely and efficient manner;

-  3. Generating statistical insights based on usage/network information to assist the Government in planning for healthcare, disaster, and other similar initiatives;

-  4. Credit scoring programs and initiatives, including but not limited to providing information to the Credit Information Corporation in furtherance of the objectives of Republic Act No. 9501, otherwise known as the Credit Information System Act;

-  5. Sending commercial and promotional advertisements, loyalty and rewards offers, surveys, customer-care, and after sales communications, and other broadcast push messages;

-  6. Sharing your personal data with third-party content providers or other third-party services for which you sign up; and

-  7. Such other processing or disclosure that may be required under law or regulations.